 Why settle on a regular beef stew when you can have an exceptional beef stew?
 Follow these tips to make your beef stew rich in flavor.

-- Adjust spices and vegetables: Feel free to add any of your favorite spices or vegetables to diversify the stew.
-A splash of Worcestershire sauce, a sprinkle of paprika, and sautéed celery are great options.
-Use what you have in your pantry and refrigerator.
+- Adjust spices and vegetables: Mix in your favorite seasonings or vegetables to customize the stew.
+Worcestershire sauce, paprika, or sautéed celery are good choices.
+Use whatever you have on hand.
+If using frozen veggies, add them in the last 15-20 minutes of cooking.

 How to Thicken Beef Stew